dovecot/documentation/source/admin_manual/namespaces.rst

 Each folder has a name.
 In configuration files and log files Dovecot almost always uses the "virtual name", which uses the configured namespace's hierarchy separator as well as the namespace prefix.
-Depending on the used LAYOUT in :ref:`setting-mail_location` the internal folder name may be different.
+Depending on the used LAYOUT in :dovecot_core:ref:`mail_location` the internal folder name may be different.
 The internal name is stored in databases (e.g. mailbox subscriptions), which allows changing the namespace prefix or separator without having to change the databases.